-TIGIT is a negative regulator of T cells and NK cells make it an attractive target for immunotherapy.
-Furthermore, many tumor types express TIGIT ligands and the ratio of expression for TIGIT/CD226 on T cells are modified in tumor microenvironments to TIGIT’s advantage.
-Administration of TIGIT blocking antibodies provides a therapeutic benefit in several murine models in monotherapy and in combination with checkpoint inhibitors.
-Altogether, these data give a strong rational for the development of antibody targeting TIGIT for immuno-oncology.
+Administration of TIGIT blocking antibodies prevents cancer-mediated immune suppression and provides a therapeutic benefit in several murine models in monotherapy and in combination with other checkpoint modulators.
+Altogether, these data give a strong rationale for the development of antibody targeting TIGIT for immuno-oncology.

-iTeos has selected a lead antibody, which will enter a Phase I clinical trial in the second half of 2019.
+iTeos has selected a clinical candidate antibody, which will enter a Phase I clinical trial in the second half of 2019.